 - i.e., which is not necessarily given by restriction to the decomposition group associated to a closed point.
-Then [cf. [EtTh], Remark 1.10.4; the theory of the "log-wall", as discussed in [AbsTopIII], §I4] it is natural to require [cf., especially, the point of view of the discussion of Remark 1.12.3] that this algorithm be compatible with forming Kummer classes by extracting N-th roots of the "abstract theta function" and the "theta values".
+Then [cf. [EtTh], Remark 1.10.4; the theory of the compatible with the operation of forming Kummer classes by extracting N-th roots of the "abstract theta function" and the "theta values".